-Tourism Westman is pleased to announce that the 15th Annual Tribute to Tourism Awards Gala held on June 13, 2018 at the Gladstone & District Community Centre in Gladstone, MB was a huge success.
+Tourism Westman is pleased to announce that the 16th Annual Tribute to Tourism Awards Gala held on June 5, 2019 at Prairie Firehouse Brandon, MB was a huge success.
 This special evening recognized and celebrated the exceptional individuals, businesses, organizations and communities within the Westman region that have made significant contributions to tourism development and promotion over the past year.

-The evening included a lovely meal, entertainment by The Pine Creek Players and last but not least, the Awards Ceremony, led by Mark Humphries, owner of Westwood Ranch Garden Centre.
+The evening included a lovely meal, entertainment and the Awards Ceremony, led by Mark Humphries, owner of Westwood Ranch Garden Centre in Elkhorn, MB.

 Event of the Year: